KhuzaimaKhalid/Matrix-Calculator/README.md

 2. User enters **size/dimensions** and elements as prompted.
 3. For matrices: user selects one or more **operations** (Addition, Subtraction, Multiplication, or combinations).
 4. For arrays: user selects dimension and type, inputs values, and reverses the array.
+5. For min/max: user selects the required array type/dimension and gets the result.
-5. Results are displayed.
+6. Results are displayed.
 User can perform more operations or exit.

 ---